 - Using industrial strength image processing tools such as LR are available.
 Relying on camera manufacturer software to process your images is downright wrong.
 Why do we allow these manufacturers to hold us hostage to their proprietary RAW image formats?
 We should be able to use a standard DNG format should we choose.

-- You’ll need additional processing time to convert your RAW files to DNG during LR import if you choose to do so at that time.
+- You’ll need additional processing time to convert your RAW files to DNG during LR import.

 - Additional disk space required should you decide to convert to DNG and keep your original RAW file for archival purposes.